JeanGarcia/pokemon-ranking/README.md

 Update the application service and rest controller to use webflux async instead of blocking calls.

 Create integration tests for the

+Better error handling with custom exceptions and error responses.